In Japan, childcare support is not limited to daycare or preschool.

 1) Family Support Center (ファミサポ)

-A system where community members help each other with childcare or simple tasks.
-Registration/orientation is required.
+This is a community-based mutual support system where registered members help each other with childcare or simple daily tasks.

-Care is usually at the supporter’s home, not the child’s home.
+• Care is usually provided at the supporter’s home, not the child’s home.

 2) Home-Start Japan